The Difference Between Appraised Value vs. Market Value vs. Assessed Value

 Tip: When to use market value

 It’s important to remember that market values are not official appraisals, so they should only be used as a starting point when determining a home’s worth.
-An easy to use online tool is Zillow Zestimate or eppraisal.com.
-Though another, more thorough starting point may be a comparative market analysis (CMA) created by your realtor.
+An easy to use online tool is Zillow Zestimate or eppraisal.com, though a more thorough starting point may be a comparative market analysis (CMA) created by your realtor.

 Tip: Boost your home’s appraisal value

 Remember the $500 rule: homes appraise in increments of $500.
-So, if there’s a repair or replacement (over $500) that can be made, take care of it.
+So, if you can make a repair or replacement (over $500), take care of it.
 It may be as simple as getting a new appliance or new windows.

-An assessed value is a figure local governments use to determine property tax.
-It’s a percentage of the property’s fair market value, and it’s calculated by your county’s assessor.
+Assessed value is a figure local governments use to determine property tax.
+It’s a percentage of the property’s fair market value, and your county’s assessor calculates it.
 There is no appraiser involved.
 Though it is not directly related to the home offer and negotiation stages, it is something to pay attention to during the home buying process (as it’s often used to estimate your escrow) and especially once you become a homeowner (as it relates to property taxes).
 After all, property taxes are usually the second biggest homeowner expense after a mortgage.

 Tip: Why you should investigate a high assessed value